TSE Investors Have Opportunity to Lead Trinseo PLC Securities Fraud Lawsuit

-BENSALEM, Pa., May 1, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Trinseo PLC ("Trinseo" or the "Company") (NYSE: TSE).
+LOS ANGELES, May 8, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Trinseo PLC ("Trinseo" or the "Company") (NYSE: TSE).

 Class Period: May 3, 2021 – March 27, 2023